Omi

 The same fate awaits the boys.
 There’s no freedom of choice.
 A girl is married off at the age of 9-10 and a boy, at 14-15.
 They tie the living-knot once they hit adulthood, but they don’t get to choose otherwise.

 Educating a girl child is an uncommon affair, hard to come by in the yellow-sandstone-laden picturesque streets of Jaisalmer, and more prominently in the rural setting.
-There’s hardly any local woman on the street, and the girls’ worth is still calculated on the parameter of how many matkas she can carry over her head.
+There’s hardly any local woman on the street, and the girls’ worth is still calculated on the parameter of how many matkas (earthen pots) she can carry over her head.

 There’s only one particular gali (narrow street) with beauty parlours run by women, from the interior of their homes.
 Even if a parent is ‘kind’ enough to enroll her girl-child in a school, her journey would end by the end of the 8th standard!